 Then we both said yes.

-Sofia, who was sitting under the table drawing with markers, popped her head up and asked, “What people?”
+From under the table, where she was drawing with markers, Sofia popped her head up and asked, “What people?”

 “Your forever extra people,” she said.